davidcetinkaya/lazy-img/README.md

 ##JavaScript settings

-LazyImage accepts an object as an optional second parameter.
+LazyImage accepts an object as an optional parameter.
 Default settings are:

 ```javascript
 {